bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 ### Wise of Gnosis

 They are seen by the population as heroes, for better or for worse.
-Given their profound vision of Knowledge, they are called to play the role of counselors to the Brotherhood.
+Given their profound vision of Knowledge, they are called to play the role of counselors to the Council.
 The exact number of members of this exclusive order is unknown, but their number is constantly increasing, a sign that every day powerful forces move in secret.

 They are enigmatic individuals.
 In some regions they are worshipped as true divine heralds, or Prechosen.
 Sometimes their nature makes them hermits, shy and unwilling to come into contact with other people.
 Knowledge offers them many powers, comparable to those of powerful charmers or great fighters.
 Their destiny follows that of the heroes and events of the world.
 Some people think that they are actually a secret caste of Askari returned and willing to change the time and events of Aumyr.
 Often, however, they are just individuals blessed or cursed by powers that even they sometimes find it hard to fully understand.